To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 According to Gallup’s State of the Global Workplace, only 15 percent of employees are engaged in the workplace.

-This means that the majority of workforce around the world are either viewing their workplace negatively or only doing the bare minimum to make it through the day, with little to no emotional attachment.
+This means that the majority of the workforce around the world are either viewing their workplace negatively or only doing the bare minimum to make it through the day, with little to no emotional attachment.

 The study also reveals remarkable geographical differences – 33 percent of U.S employees are engaged at work – almost two times more than the global average.